Prosecutor ran on changing Austin before police indictments

 Texas law requires that an indictment remain secret until an officer has been arrested.
 Criminal justice experts also expressed skepticism about the large number of indictments in one case and whether it would result in convictions.

+Berry said an internal police investigation into the incident cleared all the officers and that there is no question they will be acquitted.

+Mayor Steve Adler said there had been pressure on the city to change police culture and that he supports Garza, but he worried about how many officers were being indicted.

-“It is a large number and I’m anxious for the public and for everyone to learn what it is that gave rise to that,” said Mayor Steve Adler, who noted that he supports Garza and that there had been pressure on the city to change its police culture.
+“It is a large number and I’m anxious for the public and for everyone to learn what it is that gave rise to that,” he said.

 Garza’s office declined an interview request Friday and said it was still unable to release details.